-YWCA Family Village Redmond is a safe and beautiful building located in downtown Redmond with 20 units of transitional housing for families who have experienced homelessness.
-YWCA offices and services are located on the first floor, with recreational facilities on the south-facing side of the building.
+YWCA Family Village Redmond is a safe and beautiful building located in downtown Redmond with 20 units for families who have experienced homelessness.
+YWCA offices and services which are located on the first floor, with recreational facilities on the south-facing side of the building.

 Programs and services currently offered at this location include:

 - Early Learning Center & Head Start - Affordable, high-quality child care for the greater Redmond community and Family Village residents.
 Serving children 2 months - 5 years old.

 - Working Wardrobe - Provides low-income or homeless women & men with work-appropriate clothing for interviews or a new job.